Amid pandemic, Americans overseas worry about making sure their vote counts

 The pandemic and postal problems

 The coronavirus pandemic, coupled with the Postal Service challenges from the pandemic and other factors, has made receiving and sending ballots more complicated for some overseas voters.
-The rhetoric around the election, such as President Trump’s railing against mail-in ballots and refusal to commit to a peaceful transfer of power, has also heightened attention on absentee voters and what role they could play in a contested election.
+The rhetoric around the election, such as Trump’s railing against mail-in ballots and refusal to commit to a peaceful transfer of power, has also heightened attention on absentee voters and what role they could play in a contested election.

 Coronavirus-related curfews and restrictions on movement, for example, could make it harder for some potential voters to access a printer or post office.
-Due to covid-19, the Postal Service has suspended mail service to around 30 countries.
+Due to the novel coronavirus, the Postal Service has suspended mail service to around 30 countries.
 Mail delays on the U.S. side could further impede a ballot’s timely arrival.

 Amid the anxiety, FedEx announced last month a special discount on next-day delivery for U.S. voters in 10 European countries, allowing ballots to ship for around $30.

 Before the pandemic, voters abroad had designated periods during which to drop off ballots at U.S. consulates and embassies, which would send them on to the right states.
-Many diplomatic buildings around the world, however, remain temporarily closed due to covid-19, while some that are open have told voters they cannot accept ballots or ensure their timely arrival, BuzzFeed News reported.
+Many diplomatic buildings around the world, however, remain temporarily closed due to the coronavirus, while some that are open have told voters they cannot accept ballots or ensure their timely arrival, BuzzFeed News reported.

 “In this situation this year, with the Postal Service being so questionable, it’s upended a lot of the things that we’ve done in the past,” said Dzieduszycka-Suinat.